Knowledge Transfer Partnerships for Academics

 KTP is classed as research related income.
 Partnerships are funded through a combination of the business partner and government.
-The level of funding contributed by the business will depend on its size – the KTP Office can advise on this.
+The level of funding contributed by the business will depend on its size – Business Gateway can advise on this.

 The University of Liverpool has a highly successful track record in securing KTP funding.
-The success rate for proposals currently stands at over 95%, and grant writing is part of the service provided by the KTP Office.
+The success rate for proposals currently stands at over 95%, and grant writing is part of the service provided by Business Gateway.

 KTP is a particularly attractive scheme for those looking to contribute an Impact case study in the next REF cycle.
 Upon conclusion, partners in each KTP project must produce a report with clear quantified results of the research.
-KTP is thus a scheme that will allow you to provide evidence of impact from your research, or organisations outside academia.
+KTP is thus a scheme that will allow you to provide evidence of impact from your research involving organisations outside academia.

 In addition to providing an opportunity to make a real impact within an innovative business, participation in a KTP has many benefits for both research, teaching, and academic outputs.

 Because partnerships allow you to apply your research expertise to a practical solution, the results often lead to research publications, academic papers, and further research questions.
 You may be able to solve a business problem through the application of existing research, and produce publications which focus on its application in a real life setting, or you could solve the business problem with innovative research, and produce outputs based on the new knowledge generated and its application.